jama5262/AndroidAnimation/README.md

 animation.start()
 ```

-You can also pass in multiple view since the target takes in a list
+You can also pass in multiple views since the target takes in a list

 ```kotlin
 val animation = androidAnimation {